Automated tests that need to be tested?

 Each test should be independent.
 If it requires setup in terms of test data and a particular state in the app, such as navigating to a particular UI page with certain data contained on the page, there are several good ways to accomplish that setup.
 For example, your team can create “fixture” or “canonical” data for tests and run a script to refresh that data into a test environment database before running a test suite in your continuous integration (CI).
 Or, if your application has an API, your test script can send an API request to populate the data.
 If you’re testing with mabl you can use webhooks for this purpose.

-I know how exciting it can be to start using a cool new tool!
-Resist the temptation to “test everything at once” and create a test script with dozens of steps.
+I know how exciting it can be to start using a cool new tool, but resist the temptation to “test everything at once” and create a test script with dozens of steps.
 Instead, create at least one test for each business rule, and don’t test more than one business rule in each test.
 Give your tests descriptive, unique names so that you know what each one tests.
 It may seem like an anti-pattern to have so many individual test scripts or journeys, but we have great tools such as source code control systems to manage that.

 Whenever a particular test fails, you’ll know just from the name of the test what business rule that test was checking.
 Checking the results to discover if it’s a true regression failure or if something changed in the app that requires a change to the test code is a simple matter, because the test only checks one thing.